dkfmxutm/test_shorten_url/README.md

 Quick Start
 -----------
 To get started, you need to install Node.js.
-Also you need to install 3 node from npm.
+Also you need to install 3 modules from npm.
 1. body-parser
 2. express
 3. mysql